AlgoDeveloper400/MQL5HighLowAlgorithm/README.md

 Very basic and simple.

 Here are some additional features of the code:
-* Uses a trailing stop with an increment
+* Uses a trailing stop with an increment.
-* Breakeven stop
+* Breakeven stop.
 * Add to winners logic, that adds to winning trades after the stoploss of the previous trade has been to breakeven.
 * A news filter with inputs to determine how many seconds before/after the news event should we pause trading for(for some symbols not all).
 * Mobile notification system that alerts the user when a trade has been placed and/or modified.